sonata-project/SonataAdminBundle/Resources/doc/reference/advanced_configuration.rst

 ACL
 ^^^

-Though the route linked my a menu may be protected the Tab Menu will not automatically check the ACl for you.
+Though the route linked by a menu may be protected the Tab Menu will not automatically check the ACl for you.
 The link will still appear unless you manually check it using the `isGranted` method:

 .. code-block:: php